 A child custody determination can be one of the most challenging experiences in any parent’s life.
 Whether you recently resolved child custody with your co-parent as a standalone issue or as part of a broader divorce case, your custody order is a legally enforceable court order that requires strict compliance.
 While the thought of losing time with your children may seem unbearable, failure to comply with any custody order in Kansas carries severe legal penalties, including involuntary termination of parental rights in extreme cases.

-Child custody disputes can escalate to very intense litigation and even criminal proceedings in some cases.
+Child custody disputes in Wichita, Kansas can escalate to very intense litigation and even criminal proceedings in some cases.
 However, it is possible to resolve most custody disputes before they reach critically contentious levels.
 While finalizing a custody order can be challenging, it’s important to prepare for the possibility that you may need to return to family court later to resolve further custody-related issues.

 Disputed Fitness for Custody